David Peckinpah: Personal life

-The couple were very close friends with actors Melissa Gilbert and Bruce Boxleitner.
-Melissa gave birth to a very premature son in October 1994.
-She named him Michael Garrett Boxleitner (in honor of Michael Landon and Garrett Peckinpah).
-When Garrett was 16, he died suddenly from meningitis.
+In 1994, when Garrett was 16 he died suddenly from meningitis.
+Close friends Melissa Gilbert and Bruce Boxleitner subsequently named their own son, born prematurely that year in October, Michael Garrett Boxleitner (in honor of Michael Landon and Garrett Peckinpah).

 Following the death of his first son, David relapsed into drug and alcohol abuse, after nearly 20 years of sobriety.
-In 2004 David began renting a home in Vancouver which he would use as a creative space for writing and production, commuting to and from his family home in California.
-However this arrangement proved to be tragic.

-On April 23, 2006, David died of heart failure caused by drug overdose in Vancouver B.C.
+In 2004, David began renting a home in Vancouver that he would use as a creative space for writing and production, commuting to and from his family home in California.
+However, this arrangement proved to be tragic.
+On April 23, 2006, David died of heart failure caused by drug overdose in Vancouver, B.C.
 He was 54.
 Today his widow, Sandy, is a realtor and writer in Murrieta, California.